AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: project templates

 The :guilabel:`Project` template wizard lists a selection of templates.
-GPS locates the default set in the :file:`share/gps/templates` directory of your GPS installation.
+GNAT Studio locates the default set in the :file:`share/gps/templates` directory of your GNAT Studio installation.

-You can register new directories in which GPS looks for templates by using the Python function :func:`GPS.ProjectTemplate.add_templates_{dir}`.
+You can register new directories in which GNAT Studio looks for templates by using the Python function :func:`GPS.ProjectTemplate.add_templates_{dir}`.

 To create a new project template, first create a subdirectory in the :file:`share/gps/templates/` directory or in one of the directories you have